LobotomyDC/RuneCast/README.md

 distribute with `./cache` directory.

-### run requirements

-* A Sega Dreamcast

-* A computer with the KallistiOS build environment

 ## Credits
 * @Bruceleeto for the initial porting attempt, helping me get started with a makefile, as well as a few pointers I probably should have figured out by reading the documentation